Revenue Crashed 40%+ This Month: The 72-Hour Triage and 90-Day Recovery Protocol for Operators Who Can't Wait

 Triage complete.
 Bleeding stopped.
 Now comes recovery.

 This isn’t getting back to normal.
 This is building stronger than before.
-The next 90 days determine whether this crash becomes a temporary setback or a permanent turning point.
+The next 90 days decide whether this crash stays a temporary setback or hardens into a permanent turning point.

 Goal: Replace 20–30% of lost revenue, extend runway to 90+ days